MJKWoolnough/jspacker/README.md

-# jslib
+# jspacker
 --
-    import "vimagination.zapto.org/jslib"
+    import "vimagination.zapto.org/jspacker"

-Package jslib is a javascript packer and library for javascript projects
+Package jspacker is a javascript packer and library for javascript projects

 ## Usage